lhy0807/lhy0807.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome!
-I am a second-year Ph.D. candidate in Computer Science at [Brown University](https://brown.edu).
+I am a third-year Ph.D. candidate in Computer Science at [Brown University](https://en.wikipedia.org/wiki/Brown_University), working with [Prof. Srinath Sridhar](https://cs.brown.edu/people/ssrinath/) and [Prof. George Konidaris](https://cs.brown.edu/people/gdk/).
+I also collaborate closely with [Prof. Stefanie Tellex](https://cs.brown.edu/people/stellex/) and [Prof. Yu Xiang](https://yuxng.github.io/).
 My research interests revolve around the convergence of robotics, machine learning, and computer vision, particularly in the co-design of robot perception (vision and touch) and planning.
 Perception and planning play crucial roles in various robotics domains, and I am currently focused on developing deep learning models for environmental and object interaction.

-I've done three great research internships: one at the Innovation Lab, [Amazon Fulfillment Technologies & Robotics](https://www.linkedin.com/company/amazon-fulfillment-technologies-robotics/), and two at the <a href="https://usa.honda-ri.com/">Honda Research Institute</a>.
+I've completed three research internships: one at [Amazon Fulfillment Technologies & Robotics](https://www.linkedin.com/company/amazon-fulfillment-technologies-robotics/) (Innovation Lab) and two at the <a href="https://usa.honda-ri.com/">Honda Research Institute</a>.
 Before joining Brown University, I worked with [Prof. Huaizu Jiang](https://jianghz.me/) and [Prof. Taskin Padir](https://robot.neu.edu/) at [Northeastern University](https://northeastern.edu).

-I serve as a reviewer for conferences such as ICRA, IROS, CVPR, ECCV, Humanoids, AAAI, and CHI, as well as journals including RA-L, Neurocomputing, among others.
+I serve as a reviewer for conferences such as ICRA, IROS, CVPR, ECCV, ICCV, Humanoids, AAAI, and CHI, as well as journals including RA-L and Neurocomputing.